marcos379/binance-leaderboard-scraper/README.md

-# binance-leaderboard-scraper
-Bypass Login Autentication and get latest positions of any trader from Binance Leaderboard in REAL TIME
+This script is able to bypass the login authentication process and scrape positions from any trader on the Binance Leaderboard.

+Contact me to get access.
+Email: bypassleaderboard@proton.me

+Price - $500 per API